 Gross, net, and what happens between

 A lot of figures circulate as gross revenue, which artificially inflates perception.
-Here's the real breakdown for an established independent at €100,000 annual revenue in 2026:
+Here's an indicative breakdown for an established independent at €100,000 annual revenue in 2026:

 From €100,000 revenue to what stays in your pocket